sumbach/modern-cljs/doc/tutorial-13.md

 * `valip.predicates` namespace which includes the portable CLJ/CLJS code
   where the portable `predicates` are defined;
-* `modern-cljs.login.validators` namespace which includes the validator we defined and that we want to share between the server-side and client-side of our web application.
+* `modern-cljs.login.validators` namespace which includes the validator we defined and want to share between the server-side and client-side of our web application.

-To have a much better understanding of the `:crossovers` option I strongly recommend you read the [original documentation][12].
+For a much better understanding of the `:crossovers` option I strongly recommend you read the [original documentation][12].

 > NOTE 5: When you use the `:crossovers` option, you do not need to